Stocks firm, dollar down as bets build for Fed rate cuts

 The Fed cut bets have in turn kept pressure on the dollar, which on Tuesday fell to its lowest since July 4 against a basket of currencies.

-In commodities, oil prices reversed course after having extended their rise from the previous session, as investors assessed the impact of Ukrainian drone attacks on Russian refineries.
+Oil prices extended their rise from the previous session, as investors assessed the impact of Ukrainian drone attacks on Russian refineries.

-Spot gold reached a new record high of $3,697.05 an ounce, supported by a weaker dollar and expectations for a Fed rate cut.
+Spot gold reached a new record high just below $3,700 an ounce, supported by a weaker dollar and expectations for a Fed rate cut.

-(Reporting by Rae Wee, Sara Rossi Editing by Sam Holmes, Amanda Cooper and Ros Russell)
+(Reporting by Rae Wee, Sara Rossi Editing by Sam Holmes, Amanda Cooper, Ros Russell and Timothy Heritage)